Apr 25, 2024

 To keep businesses safe, a thorough AML compliance program must be in place.
 It should define how the company detects, assesses, and reports financial crime, including the following measures:

-• Customer Due Diligence (CDD).
+• Customer Due Diligence (CDD) and Enhanced Due Diligence (EDD).
 Before a customer is allowed to use the service, they must go through a Customer Due Diligence check.
 This involves obtaining the customer’s information to verify their identity and evaluate whether they are involved in any crime.

-• Enhanced Due Diligence (EDD).
-In cases of higher money laundering risk, companies apply what is known as Enhanced Due Diligence.
-One of the most vital components of EDD is checking clients’ source of funds to ensure that they don’t come from illegal activity.
+• In cases of higher money laundering risk, companies apply what is known as Enhanced Due Diligence.

-• Ongoing customer monitoring.
+• Ongoing monitoring.
 This is an extra layer of risk management that involves ongoing due diligence checks on customers and scrutiny of their transactions.

 • Independent AML audits.
 These allow businesses to detect deficiencies and failures in their AML strategies and correct any problems before regulatory inspections to prevent fines.